 The Food at L’Albero

 Different from most Italian restaurants in Japan, no animal products other than eggs and dairy products are used at L’Albero.
 Vegan dishes are also available.
-That said, the chef puts a lot of effort into bringing the taste of Italy to his customers by using traditional Italian techniques as much as possible.
+That said, the chef puts a lot of effort into bringing the taste of Italy to his customers by using traditional Italian techniques whenever possible.
 The texture of seafood is replicated with mushrooms.
 The herbs and spices that often go well with seafood dishes also match with mushrooms.
 For meat dishes, beats, burdock, and soy products (such as the area’s famous triangular deep-fried bean curd from Jōgi Tofu!) are simmered for hours to evoke the image of a dish using wild meat.

 The pizzas at L’Albero are baked in a wood-fired oven made by the owner using bricks.
 The pizzas are baked at 500°C, which ensures the sweetness and flavor of the vegetables aren’t lost.
 Moreover, all of the dressings are homemade and additive-free.
-Alcohol that goes well with Italian food, including those brewed at Nikka Whisky Sendai Factory nearby, are also on the menu.
+Alcohol that goes well with Italian food, including those brewed at Nikka Whisky Sendai Factory nearby, is also on the menu.

 L’Albero’s Business Hours and Access Information